maidsafe-archive/safe_launcher/README.md

 #### Installer

 The installer is built using [NSIS](http://nsis.sourceforge.net).
 You have to install NSIS version 3.0, and add its folder to PATH in Environment Variables.

+# License

+Licensed under either of

+* the MaidSafe.net Commercial License, version 1.0 or later ([LICENSE](LICENSE))
+* the General Public License (GPL), version 3 ([COPYING](COPYING) or http://www.gnu.org/licenses/gpl-3.0.en.html)

+at your option.

+# Contribution

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the MaidSafe Contributor Agreement, version 1.1 ([CONTRIBUTOR] (CONTRIBUTOR)), shall be dual licensed as above, and you agree to be bound by the terms of the MaidSafe Contributor Agreement, version 1.1.